List of SSC Napoli seasons

 Società Sportiva Calcio Napoli is an Italian professional football club based in Naples, Campania, who play their matches in Stadio Diego Armando Maradona.
 The club was formed in 1926 and refounded in 2004, and the club's formal debut in an official league was also in 1926.

-The club has won the Serie A four times, Serie B once, the Coppa Italia six times, the Supercoppa Italiana twice and the UEFA Cup once.
+The club has won the Serie A four times, Serie B once, the Coppa Italia six times, the Supercoppa Italiana three times and the UEFA Cup once.

-Napoli has played 76 seasons in the Serie A, 12 seasons in the Serie B, 2 seasons in the Serie C (or equivalent), 0 seasons in the Serie D (or equivalent) and 0 seasons in lower competitions.
+Napoli has played 80 seasons in the Serie A, 12 seasons in the Serie B, 2 seasons in the Serie C (or equivalent), 0 seasons in the Serie D (or equivalent) and 0 seasons in lower competitions.

 This list details the club's achievements in major competitions, and the top scorers for each season.
 Records of local or regional competitions are not included due to them being considered of less importance.